-As stated before, there are 2.7 billion gamers in the world in 2020.
+As stated before, there were 2.7 billion gamers in the world in 2020.
+Expectations show that this figure will reach 2.81 billion in 2021.
 However, there’s a major discrepancy in the number of gamers in different regions.
 As the world’s most populated area, the Asia Pacific region has a surprisingly large number of gamers – 1.5 billion.
 European video games statistics show that the continent has about 465.8 million gamers across all platforms.

 12. How many gamers in the US?

 There are about 214 million gamers in the US, as already mentioned.
 163.3 million of them are adults, representing 77.8% of the 210 million adult gamers in the whole of North America in 2020.
 This is hardly a surprise, seeing as the US is the most populous country in the region.